nbonfils/JSD-website/_posts/2024-10-01-insolvent-review-jrt.md

 title: Insolvent reviewed in Journal of Responsible Technology.
 author: christoph-becker
 last_modified_at: ""
-excerpt: "Insolvent was reviewed in the Journal of Responsible Technology, see full post for details."
+excerpt: "Insolvent was reviewed in the Journal of Responsible Technology, see full post for details"
 ---

 My book "Insolvent" was reviewed at length in the Journal of Responsible Technology by a very capable team of researchers.